-- 1. Check your Loft mailbox outside our office for your class roster, class announcements, and any late-breaking news.
-Check your box each week before class. - 2.
-Please let Loft education staff know that you have arrived to teach your class.
-Once You Arrive in Your Classroom: - 1.
-Take attendance to ensure all students have registered.
+- 1. Take attendance to ensure all students have registered.
 If you have unregistered students, direct them to the Loft education office so they may register. - 2.
-Provide a brief introduction to the Loft (sample introduction will be in mailbox). - 3.
+Provide a brief introduction to the Loft (sample introduction will be in your mailbox). - 3.
 Note upcoming Loft events of interest (notices will be in your mailbox). - 4.
-For multi-week classes, ask your students briefly introduce themselves and describe at least one goal they have for the class.
+For multi-week classes, ask your students to briefly introduce themselves and describe at least one goal they have for the class.
 Consider an ice-breaker exercise. - 5.
-For brief, single-session classes which have a maximum enrollment of 30 students it may take too much time to have students introduce themselves.
+For brief, single-session classes-which have a maximum enrollment of 30 students-it may take too much time to have students introduce themselves.